matn7/CS-Notes/src/main/java/persistence/README.md

 ```

 - :star: HashCode if two objects are equals then their hashCode values should be equals as well.
-- sS if implement just equals method and leave hashCode unimplemented the hashCode will always
+- So if implement just equals method and leave hashCode unimplemented the hashCode will always
 **create 2 students** objects as if they are different objects, even when their enrId are the same.

 ```java